 To achieve this purpose, Phi Theta Kappa provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

-The PTK contacts at Rappahannock are Matt Brent, Assistant Professor of History, and Amie Schaumberg, Instructor of English.
+The PTK contact at Rappahannock Community College is Matt Brent, Assistant Professor of History.

 Sound too good to be true?
 It is an actual tournament for interested RCC students.
 You can be that this is the real-deal!

 The RCC Video Game Tournament started in 2014, and proved to be quite popular!
 A variety of games challenged our students — from Madden to the classic first-person games — our competitors faced them all.